St Michael’s CE Aided School

 Support through the statutory Education, Health and Care Plan (EHC Plan)

 If a child meets the very specific criteria set out by the local authority, the school will gather the evidence required to apply for a statutory assessment of special needs.
-Where children have an EHC Plan (or statement) in place, outcomes will be taken from here, a specific programme of support will be drawn up by the parents, teacher and SENCO, taking into account all of the information provided by the Local Authority and the family.
+Where children have an EHC Plan in place, outcomes will be taken from here, a specific programme of support will be drawn up by the parents, teacher and SENCO, taking into account all of the information provided by the Local Authority and the family.
 The EHC Plan is formally reviewed annually with parents.
 Progress against outcomes will be monitored three times a year by the class teacher and parents and six times a year by teachers, with the support of the headteacher.

 Working with parents